joitng/joitng/README.md

 (she/her)

-undergraduate hci researcher with a desire to make things more accountable and equitable. future phd at uw hcde.
+hci researcher with a desire to make things more accountable and equitable. phd at uw hcde.

-always down to answer any questions about undergraduate research, tech event leadership, or cs at ubc.